Red bell peppers contain large amounts of carotenoids, vitamin E, and vitamin C which together provide anti-inflammatory and antioxidant benefits.

-Red bell peppers are definitely a kitchen staple of mine for their flavor and rich vitamin C content.
+Red bell peppers are a kitchen staple of mine for their flavor and rich vitamin C content.
 Red bell peppers are sweet (not “hot” as you may think), tangy, juicy, and crunchy.
-They also come in a variety of colors including green, yellow, and orange, but I prefer the red varieties.
+They also come in a variety of colors including green, yellow, and orange.

 Fiber | 1 large bell pepper contains 3g DV